Determining isotopy classes of crossing arcs in alternating links: Ideal partially flat geodesic triangulations

 \vv

-\textbf{Theorem 5.1.} \h Suppose that for an alternating link $L$ with the reduced alternating diagram $D$ the edge and crossing labels satisfy the conditions (a)--(c).
-Then there exists a partially flat geometric triangulation $\tau$ that induces the complete hyperbolic structure on $S^3-L$.
+\textbf{Theorem 4.2.} \h Suppose that for an alternating link $L$ with a reduced alternating diagram $D$ edge and crossing labels satisfy the conditions (a)--(c).
+Then there exists a partially flat geodesic triangulation $\tau$ that induces the complete hyperbolic structure on $S^3-L$.

 \vv